aws-samples/lambda-refarch-fileprocessing/PIPELINE-README.md

 ### Deploy

-To deploy our application stack we are not using SAM Deploy, instead we are opting to use CodePipelines native support for CloudFormation.
-The pipeline has a role it use with appropriate permissions to deploy the resources defined in our SAM Template.
+To deploy our application stack we are not using SAM Deploy, instead we are opting to use the CodePipeline native support for CloudFormation.
+The pipeline has a role it use with appropriate permissions to deploy the template created by the SAM package step which will create a stack containing the resources defined in our SAM Template.
 We are using [change sets](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-changesets.html) and [approval actions](https://docs.aws.amazon.com/codepipeline/latest/userguide/approvals-action-add.html) to demonstrate a manual approval workflow.
 The first deployment will not require approval however subsequent updates will.

 Additional resources will be deployed as per the main architecture documentation.